SnorSnor9998/Barcode-Scanning-with-MLKIT/README.md

 implementation("com.google.mlkit:barcode-scanning:17.0.0")
 ```

-Forgive im lazy, so im just shortcut on viewbinding by using this [library](https://github.com/yogacp/android-viewbinding).
+Forgive me im lazy, so im just do some shortcut on viewbinding by using this [library](https://github.com/yogacp/android-viewbinding).

 ## ⚙ Manifest